DiabloPower/burn2cool/README.md

 Key notes
 ---------
 - The web dashboard and REST API are embedded in the daemon (default port 8086).
 Configure via `/etc/cpu_throttle.conf` or `--web-port`.
+- **New in v4.0**: Automatic thermal zone detection finds the best CPU sensor, with manual override options.
+- **New in v4.0**: Average temperature mode uses multiple CPU zones for more accurate readings.
+- **New in v4.0**: System-wide skins can be installed and managed through the web UI.
 - `make assets` converts files in `assets/` into `include/*.h` (the Makefile falls back to a Python generator if `xxd` is missing).
 - Runtime control is available via the Unix socket (default `/tmp/cpu_throttle.sock`) using the `cpu_throttle_ctl` helper.
 	- The `cpu_throttle_ctl` control helper also supports `get-excluded-types`, `toggle-excluded <token>`, and `set-excluded-types --merge|--remove` to manage excluded thermal types without clobbering global settings.